panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 ## 4. Arrow functions as methods

-What about arrow function?
-Well, it turns out that using an arrow function as method isn't recommended.
+What about the arrow function?
+Using an arrow function as a method isn't recommended, and here's why.

 Let's define the greet as a method, but using the arrow function syntax: